-MLTSS also supports member, provider and staff inquiries and makes referrals to other L.A.
+MLTSS also supports members, providers, and staff by making referrals to other L.A.
 Care programs and community resources.
-The MLTSS clinical teams (LTC and CBAS) are part of Case Management's interdisciplinary care team (ICT) and engage with providers and members during routine facility visits and telephonic outreach.
+The MLTSS clinical team is part of Care Management's interdisciplinary care team (ICT) and engages with providers and members during ad hoc facility visits and telephonic outreach.

-Through CalAIM's Community Supports program, MLTSS also manages Personal Care and Homemaker Services (PCHS), Respite for caregivers and Environmental Accessibility Adaptations (EAA, also known as Home Modifications).
-These supplemental services address social determinants of health, providing cost effective alternatives to support members at home.
+Through CalAIM's Community Supports program, MLTSS and manages Personal Care and Homemaker Services (PCHS), Respite for caregivers, Environmental Accessibility Adaptations (EAA, also known as Home Modifications), Nursing Facility Transition and Diversion (NFTD) to Assisted Living Facilities (ALF), and Community Transition Services (CTS) from LTC to a home setting.
+These supplemental services address social determinants of health, providing cost-effective alternatives to support members at home and those transitioning from nursing homes back to the community.